What Exactly is Branding?

 First, you track your brand regularly.
 Then, realize there is only so much you can do and that you can’t be everything to everyone — so brand yourself to cater to your target market.
 This requires that you know your marketing intimately.

 Figure out what is unique about you, your company, your product, or your service.
 Then, use that consistently in everything you do and every marketing effort you make.
-Of course, it would be best if you are, in fact, different than any other website or similar business.
+Of course, it would be best if you were, in fact, different than any other website or similar business.
 It helps to stick out like a sore thumb and be remembered.

 Tell Your Story